 Sonic Bloom® Pink ('Bokrasopin') Weigela is a reblooming shrub which produces a series of bright pink trumpet shaped flowers.
 Sonic Bloom® Pink starts blooming heavily in May, and continues well into the summer months.
 The green foliage makes a good setting for the blooms.
 A light pruning after the initial explosion of flowers will make for a stronger rebloom, but it is not essential.
 Good as a foundation shrub or in mass plantings.

-Sonic Bloom® 'Red' ('Verweig6') Weigela produces a multitude of vivid red trumpet shaped flowers in May, followed by repeat waves of flowers until early fall.
+Sonic Bloom® Red ('Verweig6') Weigela produces a multitude of vivid red trumpet shaped flowers in May, followed by repeat waves of flowers until early fall.
 The green foliage makes a showy setting for the lipstick red blooms, and a light pruning after the first flush will increase the rebloomimg.
-Pollinators will love this adaptable, long blooming shrub, and Sonic Bloom® 'Red' makes an excellent hedge or foundation plant.
+Pollinators will love this adaptable, long blooming shrub, and Sonic Bloom® Red makes an excellent hedge or foundation plant.

 'Amethyst Falls' American Wisteria has fragrant, short bluish lavender flowers from June to August on current season's growth.
 It reblooms sporadically throughout the summer.
 It tolerates wet sites, and works well on pergolas.
 Introduced by Bob Head of Head-Lea Nursery.

 'Nivea' American Wisteria has fragrant white flowers on short racemes in June and July and reblooms sporadically.
 Less showy but much less aggressive than the Chinese Wisterias.
+'Nivea' was reportedly discovered in the wild by Mary Gibson Henry, founder of Pennsylvania's Henry Foundation.
+Since Wisteria is a legume, its root system fixes atmospheric nitrogen, enabling it o establish and grow well even in the poorest soil.

 'Color Guard' Adam's Needle has a creamy-yellow center stripe that turns rose colored in cooler weather.
 The white long blooming flower spikes appear in June and July.
 Yucca filamentosa 'Color Guard' is evergreen and salt tolerant.